derykmakgill/mkgll/_posts/2020-09-03-bitcoin-orthodoxy.md

 "Bitcoin is digital gold."

+"It is desirable that Bitcoin should be truly anonymous."

 "Bitcoin is anarchist and Satoshi created it to destroy governments."

 "Code is law and nobody controls Bitcoin."